DOES JESUS KNOW EVERYTHING?

 Another scripture that shows Jesus had limited Himself in human form is John 5:19, which says:

 So Jesus said to them, ‘Truly, truly, I say to you, the Son can do nothing of his own accord, but only what he sees the Father doing.
 For whatever the Father does, that the Son does likewise.’
-(ESV; emphasis mine)
+(ESV; emphasis added)

 Whoa!
 Did He just say what I think He said?
 I’d say this verse pretty much covers it.
 But, let’s continue for good measure…